gabeg805/Battery/README.md

 Potential Problems
 ==================

-- If you use the "-d" option to display a GUI notification, it may not work since you need my "noti" program for that to run.
+- If using the "--display" and it does not work, it may be because the notification program does not exist on your computer.
+To utilize this option, follow the install instructions for my "Noti" repository.